 One of the most sensitive part of artwork management is the labeling.
 First cause of product recall in the US, team must be very cautious when creating it.
 Label must comply with regulations enforced in the country of commercialization.
 To create the labeling, information from regulatory affairs department – on how it should be settled to be compliant, and product specifications are necessary – ingredient lists, product weight, description, etc.

 Packaging management process can be quite long as many stakeholders are involved, tasks must follow a specific order and one small delay can have an impact on the entire project.
 Having a global view on the project progress and be able to analyze pain points is difficult and time consuming if not using a dedicated tool.

-Packaging management: how can a PLM help you?
+Packaging management: how can a PLM software help you?